New Guidelines for ADHD and Complex ADHD

 Karen Sampson Hoffman, MA, is the senior health information specialist, webinar coordinator, and ADHD Weekly editor for CHADD’s National Resource Center on ADHD.
 This is an expanded version of an article that appeared in ADHD Weekly.

 by Robert J. Cattoi

-CHADD is pleased to announce parents and to all individuals affected by ADHD, CHADD worked with the SDBP by providing not only scientific information, but also the experiences of a real-world parents dealing with the myriad issues raised by complex ADHD.
+CHADD is pleased to announce the newly released guidelines for complex ADHD in children and adolescents.
+The Society for Developmental and Behavioral Pediatrics (SDBP) guidelines were written with input from former CHADD board member Eva O’Malley.
+As part of our mission to provide evidence-based information to parents and to all individuals affected by ADHD, CHADD worked with the SDBP by providing not only scientific information, but also the experiences of a real-world parent dealing with the myriad issues raised by complex ADHD.

 In addition to addressing the specialized evaluation and multimodal treatment of ADHD in children and adolescents, this guideline further addresses the many systemic barriers to delivering optimal care for complex ADHD.
 This important addition further highlights the important work that CHADD does to advocate on behalf of people with ADHD and related disorders.
 CHADD’s public policy committee educates legislative and regulatory agencies in regard to ADHD, particularly in the educational systems, justice and civil rights, employment and healthcare.
 CHADD is specifically addressing the issues of primary care education, financial impact of ADHD, and the limited resources within the education system as described in this report.